 As children approach Kindergarten, we assist families toward a smooth transition.
 We hold a "Getting Ready for Kindergarten" orientation meeting, during which we talk about family options for schooling, curriculum, procedures for enrolling children, and making a good match for your child's educational needs.
-In preparation for this meeting, staff collaborates with Kindergarten teachers, The City of Hartford Department of Families, Children, Youth and Recreation and the Hartford Public School administration, and other area towns represented by the graduating preschoolers to provide you with relevant information.
+In preparation for this meeting, staff collaborates with Kindergarten teachers, The City of Hartford Department of Children, Families, Youth and Recreation and the Hartford Public School administration, and other area towns represented by the graduating preschoolers to provide you with relevant information.
 Throughout the year, activities prepare children for Kindergarten to ease their transition.
-Activities may include: reading stories about going to Kindergarten, riding on a school bus, visiting a Kindergarten classroom, inviting a Kindergarten teacher to our classroom, and eating in a cafeteria.